 Figure 5.
 Schema of the complete processing chain of the wind reconstruction algorithm.
-Nu_1 and Nu_2 are the Nusselt numbers of wind sensors 1 and 2, QS_1 and QS_2 are the voltage values of the thermocouple pairs, θ is the wind direction and v_x and v_y are the wind speed normal components.
-3 Wind reconstruction algorithm 3.1 The re-analysing process of the wind measurements Due to the failures of the quadrant sensor and one of the hot-film wind sensors, the reconstruction of wind directions and speeds have to be carried out in two segments.
-The complete work-flow of the wind reconstruction algorithm is presented in the schema of Fig. 5.
-Both of the segments contain at first a calibration phase, where the calibration function is calculated, and an estimation phase, where the wind direction θ is estimated.
-In the first segment the wind directions of the fully functional quadrant sensor are used to calibrate the two hot-film sensors' Nusselt numbers.
-The method of calibrating the Nusselt numbers with the correct wind direction data from sols 1-45 is presented in Sec.
+Nu_1 and Nu_2 are the Nusselt numbers of wind sensors 1 and 2, QS_1 and QS_2 are the voltage values of the thermocouple pairs, θ is the wind direction, and v_x and v_y are the wind speed normal components.

+In the first stage the wind directions of the fully functional quadrant sensor are used to calibrate the two hot-film sensors' Nusselt numbers.
+The method of calibrating the Nusselt numbers with the correct wind direction data from sols 1-45 is presented in Sect.
 3.2.
 The Nusselt numbers of the two hot-film wind sensors are then used for determining the wind direction during sols 46-377.
-The reconstruction of wind direction after the sol 376 is unfortunately impossible using the calibrated Nusselt numbers, as one of the two sensors failed during sol 378.
-Therefore in the second segment, the reconstructed wind di- Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+The reconstruction of wind direction after sol 376 is unfortunately impossible using the calibrated Nusselt numbers, as one of the two sensors failed during sol 378.
+Therefore in the second stage, the reconstructed wind directions from sols 46-377 are required for calibrating the weak voltage signals of the quadrant sensor, to enable the estimation of wind direction after sol 377 with the quadrant sensor.